chillr/c4bapidoc/README.md

 Once the user completes the transaction, status is updated on the Javascript widget.
 After a few seconds the widget will send a HTTP POST request to the redirect URL provided by the merchant.
 This request will have a JSON payload with the status and the details of the transaction in encrypted format.
 These details can be decrypted using the API secret key.

+If there is a network failure or timeout; the merchant has an option to check the status of the transaction directly from the server.

 Details on the encryption scheme used is available here.